-The changing world order: threats to globalisation
+The changing world order: threats to globalization

 OFX have partnered with MoneyWeek, the UK's best-selling financial magazine, to explore the future of global trade.
-Here we look at how the modern era of globalisation occurred, and how the current trading landscape is evolving.
+Here we look at how the modern era of globalization occurred, and how the current trading landscape is evolving.
 Download the full report here.

-Why does globalisation appear to be slowing?
+Why does globalization appear to be slowing?

 There are several reasons:

 - The first is the historically low tariffs in relation to the value of trade.

 - The second is the impact of the global financial crisis leaving banks more wary about financing trade.

 - And finally, the overall trend of trade and supply chains suggests that the pull of cheap labor and multinational investment is waning.

 Along with these factors, the role that politics plays in the slowdown of globalization can’t be ignored.
 According to Bloomberg Economics, about 2.3% of global GDP is tied to trade flows that would be impacted by a greater protectionist stance.
 The most obvious example of a growth in protectionist measures is that by the US President Donald Trump and the ongoing US-China trade war.